shopsplus/shopsplus.github.io/privacy-policy.md

 The App does not directly collect, store, or process any personal data, except that:

-* the App uses 3rd party statics sdk for stat purpose.
+* the App uses third-party statics sdk for stat purpose.
-* the App includes a WebView feature that enables you to access third-party websites through the App.
+* the App includes a WebView feature that enables you to access third-party websites (e-commerce stores) through the App.
 Please note that while using the WebView, you may enter personal data (such as usernames and passwords) on these third-party websites.
 This data will be collected and processed by the third-party websites.
 We are not responsible for the privacy practices and data protection measures of these third-party websites.
 We recommend that you read and understand the privacy policies and data protection measures of these websites when using them.
 * users who contact us via email, the email addresses and information you submitted voluntarily will also be collected.

 ## Information usage